KazKobara/plot-openssl-speed/README.md

     cd ..
     ```

-    then, run the following scripts.
+1. Run the following scripts depending on what to depict.

 ## Plot `openssl speed` with openssl command in PATH